UNDERGRADUATE PROGRAM

 PHIL 110: Logic & Critical Thinking (multiple sections)— AUCC Arts & Humanities 3B

 This course explores the fundamentals of good reasoning.
-This course will empower you to know when we are reasoning well and when we are reasoning poorly, by objectively examining arguments of various kinds.
+It will empower you to know when we are reasoning well and when we are reasoning poorly, by objectively examining arguments of various kinds.

-Section 2: Butnor (MWF 11-11:50 am) This course offers an introduction to and critical engagement with several philosophical traditions from around the world, including works from ancient Greece, Rome, India, and China.
-We’ll explore each tradition’s understanding and practice of the good life.
+This course offers an introduction to and critical engagement with several philosophical traditions from around the world, including works from ancient Greece, Rome, India, and China.
+We’ll explore each tradition’s theory of reality, account of human personhood, and ethics, as well as its understanding of the good life.
+You are expected to reflect critically on the similarities and differences between these traditions, and on your own worldview.

 This course presents the fascinating foundations and essentials of Judaism from history, lifecycle, law, and traditions to ethics, philosophy, and Kabbalah (mysticism).
 With a philosophical focus of life's big questions including happiness, purpose, meaning, we also explore the purpose of creation, the objective of human life, the source and nature of the soul and the cosmic effect of one’s actions.
 Students will gain an informed knowledge of Judaism and Jewish philosophy.

-PHIL 201: Ethical Computing Systems (multiple sections)-- AUCC Arts & Humanities 3B
+PHIL 201: Ethical Computing Systems (TBD)- AUCC Arts & Humanities 3B

-Section 1 (Gorin; TR 12:30-1:45 pm): This course will explore current topics in at the intersection of ethics and technology such as autonomous cars, bias in algorithms, artificial intelligence, the attention economy, killer robots, Big Data and privacy, and the use of technologies to enhance human beings.
+This course will explore current topics at the intersection of ethics and technology such as autonomous cars, bias in algorithms, artificial intelligence, the attention economy, killer robots, Big Data and privacy, and the use of technologies to enhance human beings.
 We will use multiple moral theories in philosophical ethics, current news reports, and professional ethics codes as grounding for our discussions.

 This course explores philosophical questions about the nature of morality and how we ought to live our lives.
 Along the way, we will critically examine several theories in ethics, including relativism, Divine Command Theory, utilitarianism, hedonism, pluralism, intuitionism, Kant’s ethics, and virtue ethics.